 Oyster mushrooms are one of the most popular types of mushrooms being consumed and grown all over the world today.
 Their increasing popularity over the years is due to a few contributing factors.
 The foremost of which is the ease of growing and cooking that are enabled by oyster mushrooms.
 They are one of the most resilient types of mushrooms out there in the sense that they can still grow healthily in conditions that are not considered to be ideal.
 So, for people who are new to the mushroom game, oyster mushrooms are a great first choice to indulge in.
 Even if you get the temperature off by a few degrees here and there, your oyster mushrooms will continue to grow at an ideal rate.
 On top of that is the fact that oyster mushrooms have a savory taste that can be used as a meat/seafood substitute in many dishes.
 People who are looking for ways to minimize their consumption of meat for a multitude of reasons can do a lot worse than simply switching to oyster mushrooms.
 In recent years, there is growing awareness in the global community in terms of being more conscious about the health choices that we make every day.
 Oyster mushrooms, due to the numerous health benefits that they provide have now become a staple of any supermarket shelf due to their growing demand.

 If you’re the type who still wants to grow their own mushrooms but feel that they lack the expertise in terms of controlling the conditions required to create and maintain a mushroom colony, then mushroom grow kits are definitely something that you need to look into.
 These growth kits are fruiting blocks that have already been colonized.
 A lot of the initial process has already been done for you and thus it takes the load off the person who is growing this kit.
+You have several options such as lion's mane grow kits or pink oyster grow kits.
 The only thing that you need to do is to watch proudly as the mycelium grows threads and expands right in front of your eyes.

 Before we get into the methods of cooking oyster mushrooms, let’s get into the several health benefits of consuming them.